-The Prep EYFS Department recognises that in the Early Years conceptual and linguistic knowledge is acquired simultaneously and staff modify their interactions to encourage language development, both in English and in their home language.
+Sevenoaks Preparatory School's EYFS Department recognises that in the Early Years conceptual and linguistic knowledge is acquired simultaneously and staff modify their interactions to encourage language development, both in English and in their home language.

 Children of all ages, including EYFS, are encouraged to learn to read and write and speak in their own languages as well as mastering English.
-The timing of learning to read and write in English will need to take into account their learning journey in their home language.
+The timing of learning to read and write in English will need to consider their learning journey in their home language.